 With presence of neovascularization or macular edema, VEGF inhibitors are typically indicated as a first-line treatment option.
-Guidelines from the American Academy of Ophthalmology (AAO) recommend VEGF inhibitors as first-line therapy for macular edema associated with branched or central retinal vein occlusion, neovascular AMD, and clinically significant DME associated with vision loss.
-No recommendations are made for any specific agent.
-Similar guidelines are available from National Institute for Health and Care Excellence (NICE) which recommend VEGF inhibitors as first-line therapy for neovascular AMD, myopic choroidal neovascularization, and macular edema due to retinal vein occlusion or diabetes.
-Alternative treatment options vary by condition and disease characteristics, but can include intraocular steroids, laser photocoagulation, and panretinal photocoagulation.
-In patients with other associated complications of diabetic retinopathy, these non-pharmacological options may be preferred or used in combination with VEGF inhibitors.
-Por example, panretinal photocoagulation is a laser treatment usually recommended for people with proliferative diabetic retinopathy or severe non-proliferative diabetic retinopathy to slow growth of new blood vessels.

-Recently, VEGF inhibitors have also been studied for treatment of retinopathy of prematurity (ROP).
-In premature infants, birth interrupts the normal development of vasculature in the eye.4 As a result, VEGF is upregulated which can result in growth of new blood vessels, macular edema, and damage to the Author: Servid eye.4 Retinopathy of prematurity is most common in infants born at less than or equal to 30 weeks gestational age, infants with very low birth weight (<1500 g or about 3.3 lbs), or infants who need supplemental oxygen.4 Disease is categorized based on location (zone 1 to 3 from the central to peripheral retina), pathologic changes (stage 0 to 5 with higher numbers indicating worsening involvement), and presence of abnormal (e.g., dilated or twisted) blood vessels in the posterior pole of the eye in at least 2 quadrants (plus [+] disease).4 In about 90% of infants, retinopathy of prematurity is classified as mild disease which does not require treatment.4 Prompt ablative treatment (usually laser photocoagulation within 72 hours) to destroy abnormal blood vessels is recommended by the American Academy of Pediatrics for the following groups:4
+Guidelines from the American Academy of Ophthalmology (AAO) recommend VEGF inhibitors as first-line therapy for macular edema associated with branched or central retinal vein occlusion, neovascular AMD, and clinically significant DME associated with vision loss.13 No recommendations are made for any specific agent.
+Similar guidelines are available from National Institute for Health and Care Excellence (NICE) which recommend VEGF inhibitors as first-line therapy for neovascular AMD, myopic choroidal neovascularization, and macular edema due to retinal vein occlusion or diabetes.14-17 Alternative treatment options vary by condition and disease characteristics, but can include intraocular steroids, laser photocoagulation, and panretinal photocoagulation.
+In patients with other associated complications of diabetic retinopathy, these non-pharmacological options may be preferred or used in combination with VEGF inhibitors.^{12,18} For example, panretinal photocoagulation is a laser treatment usually recommended for people with proliferative diabetic retinopathy or severe non-proliferative diabetic retinopathy to slow growth of new blood vessels.12 eye.4 Retinopathy of prematurity is most common in infants born at less than or equal to 30 weeks gestational age, infants with very low birth weight (<1500 g or about 3.3 lbs), or infants who need supplemental oxygen.4 Disease is categorized based on location (zone 1 to 3 from the central to peripheral retina), pathologic changes (stage 0 to 5 with higher numbers indicating worsening involvement), and presence of abnormal (e.g., dilated or twisted) blood vessels in the posterior pole of the eye in at least 2 quadrants (plus [+] disease).4 In about 90% of infants, retinopathy of prematurity is classified as mild disease which does not require treatment.4 Prompt ablative treatment (usually laser photocoagulation within 72 hours) to destroy abnormal blood vessels is recommended by the American Academy of Pediatrics for the following groups:4